jaredly/j3/Roadmap.md

 	- I guess I can kick that can a litte, because the most recently defined dealio wins.
 	- but once I start multiple dispatch, that'll be a whole thing.
 - [ ] highlight errors inline, unresolved stuff
+- [ ] and like, hover w/ a key pressed to see types of things?
 - [ ] figure out comments in things